-This course aims to cover both literacy and academic English, with one option leading to examinations and another towards work readiness.
-Students should aim to gain 10 literacy credits across their subjects.

-A range of standards will be assessed internally during the course of the year, along with up to two external examinations, to a minimum of 16 credits and chosen from the following:
+This course aims to cover the NCEA literacy corequisite and continue to develop academic English.
+A range of standards will be assessed internally, along with up to two external examinations.
+In addition, some of the new NCEA standards will be trialled from the following:

-Standard Details Credits 90052 AS 1.4 Produce creative writing 3 Internal 90053 AS 1.5 Produce formal writing 3 Internal 90857 AS 1.6 Construct and deliver oral text 3 Internal 90852 AS 1.8 Explain significant connections across texts 4 Internal 90854 AS 1.10 Form personal responses to independently read texts 4 Internal 90856 AS 1.11 Close viewing of visual or oral texts 3 Internal
+Standard Details Credits 90052 AS 1.4 Produce creative writing 3 Internal 90053 AS 1.5 Produce formal writing 3 Internal 90857 AS 1.6 Construct and deliver oral text 3 Internal 90852 AS 1.8 Explain significant connections across texts 4 Internal 90853 AS 1.9 Use Information literacy skills to form conclusions 4 Internal 90854 AS 1.10 Form personal responses to independently read texts 4 Internal 90856 AS 1.11 Close viewing of visual or oral texts 3 Internal